İskenderun: Antiquity

 İskenderun preserves the name, but probably not the exact site, of Alexandria ad Issum.
-The settlement was so called having been founded by Alexander the Great in 333 BC to supersede Myriandus as the key to the Syrian Gates, about 37 km (23 miles) south of the scene of his victory at the Battle of Issus against the Persian King Darius III.
-Alexander camped in the highlands of İskenderun, around Esentepe, and then ordered the city to be established and named Alexandria. İskenderun is one of many cities founded on Alexander's orders, including Alexandria, Egypt.
+According to legend, the settlement was founded by Alexander the Great in 333 BC to supersede Myriandus as the key to the Syrian Gates, about 37 km (23 miles) south of the scene of his victory at the Battle of Issus against the Persian King Darius III.
+Alexander camped in the highlands of İskenderun, around Esentepe, and then ordered the city to be established and named Alexandria.
+However, this story is only recorded by unreliable sources such as Pseudo-Scymnus; considering the documentary emphasis on Alexandria in Egypt as his first foundation, it is considered very unlikely that Alexander founded Alexandria ad Issum, although it almost certainly existed.

 The importance of the place comes from its relation to the aforesaid Syrian Gates, the easiest approach to the open ground of Hatay Province and Aleppo.
 Because of its hilly, rough surroundings, the city also went by the name of Alexandria Scabiosa ('Alexandria the Mountainous').

 Ecclesiastical history

 The Peutinger Map showing İskenderun and Seleucia in the 4th century.

 The bishopric of Alexandria Minor was a suffragan of Anazarbus, the capital and so also the ecclesiastical metropolis of the Roman province of Cilicia Secunda.
 Greek menologia speak of Saint Helenus, and the martyr saints Aristio and Theodore as early bishops of the See.
 But the first documented one is Hesychius, who took part in the First Council of Nicaea in 325 and in a synod at Antioch in 341.
 Philomusus participated in the First Council of Constantinople in 381.
 Baranes is mentioned in connection with a synod at Antioch in 445.
 At the Council of Chalcedon in 451, Julianus was represented by his metropolitan, Cyrus of Anazarbus.
 Basilius was at the synod in Constantinople in 459 that condemned simoniacs.
 In 518, Paulus was deposed by the Byzantine Emperor Justinian for supporting the Jacobite Severus of Antioch.